romainbebert/MCLS/README.md

 # MCLS

-Julia implementation of a Branch & Bound algorithm applied to the Multi-Product Lot Sizing Problem
+Julia implementation of a Branch & Bound algorithm applied to the Multi-product Capacitated Lot Sizing Problem